Use SIP with Twilio Voice

 Twilio supports RFC-2833 for sending and receiving DTMF.

 Twilio supports G.711 μ-law (PCMU) and A-law (PCMA) codecs for media.
-These are the most popular codecs used by carriers so transcoding is unnecessary.
+Carriers use these codecs most commonly, so transcoding is unnecessary.

 Encryption ensures that the call signaling remains private during transmission.
 Transport Layer Security (TLS) provides encryption for SIP signaling.